 Decorative lights are an additional fire hazard not usually present at other times of the year.
 That's why it's crucial to get a qualified person to examine the wires for frayed cables and ensure all connections are intact.

-More on Compliance at Christmas
+More on fire safety compliance at Christmas